Narayani-Julia/Reactivities/client/README.md

 Step1: Go to Nuget and download: MediiatR @Jimmy Bogard to our APPLICATION project
 - Used to create handlers in our project

+-Hot reload can let ya down so CTRL+R that API dotnet server